kailash-manasarovar/statement/docs/timeline/2023/july.md

 !!! critical
     - At the time, I have no idea what any of this is about, what it means, or who she is.
     - I believe the pics to be current, present day activity; perhaps she is a girlfriend he has dumped, for me maybe?
-    - Over a year later, hackers give me her name; Irene.
+    - Over a year later, hackers will give me her name; Irene.
     - I write about the discovery [in the August 2024 report](../2024/august.md#irene-the-plate-lady).
-    - I look her up and find her online.
-The very same woman.
-Except, she is in her 50s.
+    - I look Irene up on Google and find her.
+    - The very same woman; except, she is in her 50s.
     - The pictures are from 30 years ago.
+    - I'm stunned.
-    - This fact provokes more questions than it answers.
+    - The revelation provokes more questions than it answers.
-    - The trumpet teacher's gang had extraordinarily advanced surveillance technology even in the 80s and 90s.
-This casts a light on a million different other things we might be interested in.
+    - The trumpet teacher's gang had extraordinarily advanced surveillance technology even way back in the 80s and 90s.
+    - This casts a light on a million different other things we might be interested in.
     - And who would be so keen to grass up the trumpet teacher's gang in this way?
 Even giving a name?
     - Could it be the British gangs he had betrayed so boldly?